lucidrains/linformer/README.md

 An implementation of Linformer in Pytorch.
 Linformer comes with two deficiencies.
 (1) It does not work for the auto-regressive case.
 (2) Assumes a fixed sequence length.
 However, if benchmarks show it to perform well enough, it will be added to <a href="https://github.com/lucidrains/linear-attention-transformer">this repository</a> as a self-attention layer to be used in the encoder.

-So far, this variant seems to converge 2-3x as slow as the other competing linear attention solutions.
-But it does seem to work.

 ## Install

 ```bash